luthier/luthier-core/guide/luthier/navigation.md

     </ul>

-Just as with the main navigation, if automatic detection and building of the section navigation is not desired, the `Kalf_Layout` class should be replaced or extended, overriding the `section_navigation()` method.
+Just as with the main navigation, if automatic detection and building of the section navigation is not desired, the `Luthier_Layout` class should be replaced or extended, overriding the `section_navigation()` method.